hariv/hariv.github.io/_pages/teaching.md

 ---

 {% include base_path %}
+### Teaching Assistant for ECS 150: Operating Systems at UC Davis for Dr. Sam King
+Sep 2024 - Mar 2025
+Technologies used: C, C++
+Led discussions, held office hours, and framed and graded questions for the course.

 ### Teaching Assistant for ECS 152: Computer Networks at UC Davis for Dr. Zubair Shafiq
 Sep 2023 - Dec 2023
 Technologies used: Python, Dpkt, Selenium, WireShark, Docker, tc